marionettejs/backbone.marionette/docs/marionette.itemview.md

 var MyView = Backbone.Marionette.ItemView.extend({
   template : function(serialized_model) {
     var name = serialized_model.name;
-    return _.template(my_template_html, {
+    return _.template(my_template_html)({
         name : name,
         some_custom_attribute : some_custom_key
-    }, {variable: 'args'});
+    });
   }
 });

 new MyView().render();
 ```

-Note that using a template function allows passing custom arguments into the _.template function,
+Note that using a template function allows passing custom arguments into the _.template function and allows for more control over how the _.template function is called.
-including a third "settings" argument, as used in the example above.

-According to the [Underscore docs](http://underscorejs.org/#template), using the "variable" setting
-"can significantly improve the speed at which a template is able to render."
-Using this setting
-also requires you to read data arguments from an object, as demonstrated in the example above.
+For more information on the _.template function see the [Underscore docs](http://underscorejs.org/#template).

 ## Rendering A Collection In An ItemView